“Educating the mind without educating the heart is no education at all.”

 Our lessons also encompass SMSC (Spiritual, Moral, Social and Cultural) development, help our children with knowledge and understanding which can lead to tolerance and respect for others and their beliefs through British Values and also include mindfulness techniques which helps to support our children’s personal spiritual development.

-We would like to share our work and learning from Summer Term 2023
+We would like to share our work and learning

 Year 1